qligier/Schematronix/README.md

 valid Schematron file) is made of the following optimizations (all these limitations are shared by the Schematronix writer and validator):

 - It does not support includes.
-This one helps a lot when reading the Schematron file, as the original CDA-CH-EMED Schematron files contain a lot of these (`cdachemed-MTP.sch` alone includes 204 other files).
+This one helps a lot when reading the Schematron file, as the original CDA-CH-EMED Schematron files contain a lot of these (`cdachemed-MTP.sch` alone includes 204 other files, that may also have includes).
 - It does not contain rules that extend other rules.
 All rules directly contain all their tests, no need for lookups.
 The resulting file size increases, but storage is cheap and reading it with a streaming API (e.g. StAX) is not harder.
 Abstract rules and patterns are thus not supported.